elle/beginner-ruby-training/01-00-Day-1-session-slides.md

 # Intros

 - Name
-- Where you live
 - Anything you wish about your background
-- What is your current role
+- What is your current role/team/camp
 - Some interesting fact about you
+- What is your favourite thing about Ruby

 ---
 # What would you like to learn